 How to Keep Your Dog from Stinking?

-Stinking of dogs is common, and in most cases, it is normal.
+Stinking dogs are common, and in most cases, it is normal.
 However, a persistent unpleasant odor can be an indicator of skin infections or other allergies, too; thus, keep a note of your dog’s health.